lucidmachine/ericslenk.com/content/blog/converting-to-typescript-toolchain.md

 };
 ```

 This tells Webpack to build your project starting with the entry point `src/index.ts` and output the result at `dist/main.js`.
 Any files with extensions '.ts' or '.js' will be picked up.
-That module rule tells Webpack that any file with a '.ts' extension should be built using ts-loader, which runs the TypeScript compiler against those files.
+That module rule tells Webpack that any file in the `src/` directory with a '.ts' extension should be built using ts-loader, which runs the TypeScript compiler against those files.

 # index.ts